In Morph, you build the backend using Python. You can freely add Python packages to build data processing and AI workflows.

 Add Python Packages

 Since Morph follows the common Python project format, you can freely add Python packages.
-Add the necessary packages to requirements.txt or poetry.toml.
+Add the necessary packages to requirements.txt or pyproject.toml.

 2